 |Allow time for the student or client to respond to the questions without feeling hurried.|

 |Stimulate the discussion with probing questions that follow the responses given.|

 |Keep the dialogue focused, specific, and clearly worded.|

 |Pose open questions rather than yes/no questions.|

-For a student—and equally for a client during coaching or therapy—it is useful to understand what is expected:
+For a student or client, it is useful to understand what is expected.

 |Advice for the student|

 |Participate actively and thoughtfully.|

 |Address the whole class (where appropriate.)|

 To be the ideal companion for Socratic questioning, you need to be genuinely curious, willing to take the time and energy to unpack beliefs, and able to logically and dispassionately review contradictions and inconsistencies.